 Assuming you make it this far, including obtaining legal custody of the child and getting through two years legal physical custody, what happens next depends on whether the child entered the U.S. with or without inspection.

 If the child entered the U.S. without inspection.
-If the child entered without inspection, perhaps by crossing the border with the help of a coyote or smuggler, then at the end of the two years of legal custody and having the child live with you, you can file a visa petition with U.S. Citizenship and Immigration Services.
+If the child entered without being met and approved by a U.S. Customs and Border Protection (CBP) official, perhaps by crossing the border with the help of a coyote or smuggler, then at the end of the two years of legal custody and having the child live with you, you can file a visa petition with U.S. Citizenship and Immigration Services.
 Once that is approved, the case will be transferred to a U.S. consulate abroad.
 You will have to take the child to the U.S. consulate for the visa interview (which completes the green card application process).

 One bit of good news: A child under 18 can't rack up "unlawful presence" in the U.S., and therefore you probably won't have to worry about the three- and ten-year inadmissibility bars being used to block the child from returning to the United States.

 If the child entered the U.S. legally but has overstayed.
-If the child originally came to the U.S. on a visa, but stayed past the expiration date on his or her Form I-94 Arrival/Departure Record, you can file an I-130 petition and an adjustment of status application (both at the same time) with USCIS.
+If the child originally came to the U.S. on a visa, but stayed past the expiration date on their Form I-94 Arrival/Departure Record, you can file an I-130 petition and an adjustment of status application (at the same time) with USCIS.

-Adopting an undocumented immigrant is a complicated process, and you'll probably want to get an immigration lawyer's help.
-If the child is an orphan, you may have another alternatives that we didn't discuss here, namely to process the immigration papers required for an orphan child.
+Adopting an undocumented immigrant is a complicated process, and you'll probably want to get an immigration lawyer's help with both analyzing the possibilities and preparing the paperwork.
+If the child is an orphan, you might have another alternatives that we didn't discuss here, namely to process the immigration papers required for an orphan child.